FBTemp/ElectronicsTools/contributing.md

+Note: when I say we or us, I mean the official colaborators.

 # Contributing Guide
 Yes, contributing to this program can be difficult, and we do have guidelines, but we will discuss all of the above in this one document to ease up contrubuting.
 We really appreciate any contributions big or small.
 We value the importance of having a comunity that has a say in the matters of the project.